Planning Effective Board Retreats

 I once was talking with an executive director of a nonprofit agency that hosted an annual board retreat.
 She sounded exasperated as she described the situation this way, “Every fall the board has the same discussion, asking –so what do we do at our board retreat this year?”
 As we spoke I asked her what an ideal staff retreat would look like from her perspective.
 “Well,” she said, “we ultimately do make pretty good use of our time but it never seems intentional.
 More than anything else I wish the board was intentional about the annual retreat.
 I mean, after all, aren’t board retreats supposed to be big and strategic?”
 I proceeded to share with this director that retreats should be functional, intentional and big in relationship to the value of the desired outcome.
-In short, I suggested, there are likely four main frameworks for board retreats.
+In short, I suggested, there are likely four main frameworks for effective board retreats.

 Continuing Education: Throughout the year, boards often get bogged down with the multiple roles of governance and agency support.
 Board retreats can be great opportunities for continuing education.
 Education may relate specifically to board-related duties and may be driven by pressing or current needs, such as risk management, fiscal accountability or training related to the agency’s mission and goals.
 Short of a pressing educational need for the board, a continuing education retreat might be developed around expanding the general capacity of the board.
 Continuing education that focuses on marketing, communication, or conflict resolution could help expand the knowledge of members both in their board roles and in their broader professional roles.